kehrlab/molemap/README.md

 - ./bcmap index reference.fa RefIndexName

 ## map
-Maps the barcodes of the provided to the reference and creates an barcode index of the readfiles to quickly retrieve all reads of a given barcode.
+Maps the barcodes of the provided readfiles to the reference and creates a barcode index of the readfiles to quickly retrieve all reads of a given barcode.

 - ./bcmap map readfile1.fastq readfile2.fastq RefIndexName BarcodeIndexName